Hidden matching problem: Background

 Communication tasks can be either functional, meaning that there is exactly one correct answer corresponding to every possible input, or relational, when multiple correct answers are allowed.

 History

-The Hidden Matching Problem was first defined in 2004 by Bar-Yossef, Jayram and Kerenidis.
+The hidden matching problem was first defined in 2004 by Zir Bar-Yossef, T. S. Jayram and Ionardis Kerenidis.
 Through its definition, they were able to provide the first exponential separation between quantum and bounded-error randomized one-way communication complexity.
-They proved that the quantum one-way communication complexity of the Hidden Matching Problem is $\mathcal{O}(\log n)$, yet any randomized one-way protocol with bounded error must use $\Omega(\sqrt{n})$ bits of communication.
-The Hidden Matching Problem is a relational problem.
+They proved that the quantum one-way communication complexity of the hidden matching problem is $\mathcal{O}(\log n)$, yet any randomized one-way protocol with bounded error must use $\Omega(\sqrt{n})$ bits of communication.
+The hidden matching problem is a relational problem.